 Results 11 - 20 of 75 matches

-The Logic of Congressional Elections part of Examples
+The Role of Audience in Quantitative Writing part of Examples

 Evaluating Quantitative Methods in the Analysis of Victorian Novels part of Examples

 Current research on the Victorian novel includes fascinating, even radical quantitative methods that are transforming assumptions about literary history.
 This assignment will explore these new methods and help students learn to understand and evaluate quantitative data in relation to literature.